Josephmmead/spark_yaml_ingestion/README.md

 - query: The SQL query to be executed.
 - temp_table: A boolean value indicating whether to create a temporary view for the query.
 - drop_temp_views: A list of temporary view names to be dropped after executing the query.

+The outputs section specifies the variables need to output the data from your sql queries into a file:

+- name: A descriptive name for the specific output.
+- output_df: The name of the DataFrame that you are wanting to have written out.
+- target_file_format: Specifices the file type that you are wanting for your output file (ie csv, parquet, json, ect).
+- output_location: The location of where the written file will be written to.

 Feel free to modify the configuration file according to your specific data ingestion requirements.